Study at the School of Architecture & Environment in Portland

 In 2022, coinciding with the founding of the Ballmer Institute, the University of Oregon expanded its commitment to Portland with the purchase of a campus in a neighborhood in the Northeast part of the city.
 As part of the planning process for the move, the university commissioned LEVER Architecture to transform an existing fine arts building into a new home for the Portland Architecture Program.

-Beginning in the Fall of 2024, the architecture program will move into the completed Highland Hall.
-Conceived as a tool for learning, connecting, and experimenting, the building will house studios, seminar rooms, offices, a kitchen, and a gallery.
+Beginning in the Fall of 2024, the architecture program has moved into the completed Highland Hall.
+Conceived as a tool for learning, connecting, and experimenting, the building houses studios, seminar rooms, offices, a kitchen, and a gallery.
 Highland Hall’s prominent location between NE 27th Street and the main campus quad gives the program a visible public presence, while its proximity to the campus center and cafeteria, recreation center, library and coffee shop, innovation building, and student housing serves students with a range of resources and amenities.

 Through strengthening connections with a diverse community in NE Portland and leveraging the abundant outdoor space at the NE Campus and Highland Hall’s prominent street presence for design activation, programming, and public art opportunities, the Portland Program is poised to expand its curricular offerings while building upon its foundation as a community-engaged urban architecture program with deep ties to practice.